top of page

 Assorted home security sensors including door, motion, smoke, and water leak detectors arranged for a small home setup.

-• Coverage for entry points and interior spaces
+- Coverage for doors, windows, and interior spaces

-• Alerts when cameras are out of range
+- Alerts even when cameras are out of range

 Good sensors prevent issues before they escalate.